BioInf2305/scalepopgen_v0/read_me/filtering_snps_and_indi/run_filter.md

 Grigia	46.24935612558498,8.700996940189137
 Saanen	46.9570926960748,8.205509946726016
 ```
-In the second file, we will specified the hex codes of colors that will represent each population.
+In the second file, we will specify the hex codes of colors that will represent each population.

 ```AlpineIbex	#008000
 Appenzell	#ff5733